stcr/subscribe-to-comments-reloaded/subscribe-to-comments-reloaded/readme.txt

 3. Configure the Virtual Management page
 4. Customize the notification messages with a the wonderful WordPress Rich Text Editor - WYSIWYG
 5. Customize the plugin's behavior
+6. Check the number of subscribers in your posts.

 == Upgrade Notice ==